What to Do About Tennis Elbow

 • Raising hands or straightening the wrist

-To better understand your condition, let’s cover what causes tennis elbow.
-Tennis elbow is an overuse and muscle strain injury.
+To better understand your condition, let’s cover what causes this condition.
+Essentially, it is an overuse and muscle strain injury.

 Some of the common causes are: